 Once you have deep-fried your tempeh, it is time to make the sauce.
 Make sure your prep work is all done since this part will be super quick.

-- Turn off the heat, and serve immediately.
+Quickly turn off the heat, transfer tempeh to a serving plate and serve immediately.

 Kering Tempeh - Fried Tempeh with Sweet and Spicy Glace